 We all work for Google whether we like it or not

-Be sure to leverage free, free, free tools to complement your advertising (or lack of) to ensure organic search success such as Google My Business.
+Be sure to leverage free, free, free tools to complement your advertising (or lack of) to ensure organic search success such as Google My Business (now called Google Business Profile).
 You’d be amazed how many people and businesses don’t utilize GMB (as it’s referred to).
-You must have a legitimate physical address, even it it’s your home.
+You must have a legitimate physical address, even if it’s your home.
 It’s an easy and consistent way to build your organic Google views and searches.
 If you’re already doing regular social media posts, there’s no reason why you shouldn’t do the same here.
 When people are on Google Maps – people can see all of your updates, photos and videos.
 Additionally, choose all the designations, called “attributes” that you can like women-owned, handicap accessible, LGBTQ friendly, transgender safe place.

 Yes, your business must be on YouTube

-It’s the second largest search engine and everybody is online right now!
+It’s the second largest search engine and according to Google, more than 60% of internet users go to YouTube first when they’re looking for information.
 I must confess that as an experienced marketer, I had fought for many years against putting my company brands on YouTube because we couldn’t fully control the user experience.
 We couldn’t guarantee what video would follow our carefully created content.
 Unfortunately, we simply didn’t get the results I wanted from Vimeo and other video platforms.
 So I finally threw in the towel!
 YouTube has really improved the ease of use and SEO capabilities with YouTube Studio.
 When adding video descriptions, you have 5,000 characters to tell your SEO story.
 Plus 500 characters for your tags that can be easily copied and pasted from other videos in your channel.
-Additionally, you can get more mileage out of your video content by posting on Google My Business (GMB).
+Additionally, you can get more mileage out of your video content by posting on Google Business Profile.